1. Home

 The Test Ordering Program addresses laboratory testing across major scientific disciplines, with new modules added periodically.
 Each module provides analytical tools and expert-reviewed content to enhance your understanding of the latest recommendations, as well as informative reference sheets written specifically to share with your clinician colleagues.
 Although the topics vary, all aim to assist the laboratory in its quest to provide optimal patient care, with an eye toward achieving the most effective testing practices.

-Lead your organization’s efforts in laboratory stewardship to drive operational excellence, achieve diagnostic confidence, and ensure the best patient care with the modules below.
+Lead your organization’s efforts in laboratory stewardship to drive operational excellence, achieve diagnostic confidence, and ensure the best patient care with these modules.

 Download resources: